brianwgoldman/FastEfficientP3/README.md

 This line will use the default configuration, replacing configuration values with those found in p3.cfg, setting the problem to Nearest Neighbor NK with a genome size of 50.

-All of the individual configuration files and output files are contained in raw.tar.

-The results are aggregated in complete.csv for use by the plotter.R and stats.R scripts.
+All experiments combined "default.cfg" "tune.cfg" and the solver specific configuration file.

 Also, see main.cpp for implementation related details.

+All of the processed output files are contained in data/csv_files.tar.gz.
+All data analysis was performed using these files and the scripts found in the data folder.